 [Funny story regarding the "mill within the mill" ...
 Advisor JR Morrissey did a lot of consulting work with the garment designers from Woolrich.
 On a visit to JR's studio, the designers admired some WeatherWool Fabric, wishing they had wool like that to work with.
 They asked JR who made the fabric, and they were very surprised when he said "You did!".
 But the fact is, Woolrich did not have all the equipment needed to make our Fabric, and nor did Woolrich invest in the type of fiber that we use.]

 In 2018, I expected Woolrich to be getting to work on Batch 5, but instead, Rob Stuart phoned me with some unhappy news.
 Woolrich had been sold to a European investment company that immediately ordered a shutdown of all US operations.
 Woolrich has since gone pretty far from what older (ahem!)
 Americans may remember of the company.
 A quick visit to Woolrich.com will show what I mean.

-We spent the next year trying to find people that could replace the things Woolrich had done for us.
+We spent the next year trying to find people that could do the things Woolrich had done for us.
 We began fairly quickly to work toward a transition to American Woolen Company.
 But although AWC had the experience and equipment to do much of what we needed, AWC's equipment was not sized to be compatible with the looms of Material Technology and Logistics of Pennsylvania ... and MTL's specialized looms are absolutely key to our Fabric production.